 This SDK will ensure that the device is trusted and will also handle the PIN or biometrics authentication.

-Once the SDK is implemented, trusted device has to be declared for each enduser : see Device onboarding.
+Once the SDK is implemented, trusted device has to be declared for each enduser : see Device registration.

-Then, each "SCA eligible" API endpoint will require a specific flow, to ensure that SCA is performed and validated : see Secure API requests.
+Then, each "SCA eligible" API endpoint will require a specific flow, to ensure that SCA is performed and validated : see Operation Data Signing.

-To onboard a device, use the "Register a known mobile" endpoint.
+To onboard a device, use the "Register a device" endpoint.

 You will have to provide: